 Report the Harassment to Your Employer

-After you put together all of your proof and evidence, your next step must be to report the harassment to your employer.
+After you put together all of your proof and evidence that you were sexually harassed, your next step must be to report the harassment to your employer.
 Your employee handbook or manual will outline who you should speak to.
 However, it will almost always be your human resources representative, direct supervisor, or department manager.
 If one of these people is your harasser, don’t be afraid to go above their heads with the complaint.

 Once the report has been filed, you will be legally required to give your employer some time to remedy the situation.
 There are no laws that say the employer must fire the harasser.
 They must only make the harassment stop.
 As such, you shouldn’t be shocked to find your harasser is moved to a different department or branch of the company rather than being let go.